swift502/Sketchbook/README.md

 ## Usage

+Sketchbook is packed as a library and can be used to create your own 3D scenes exposing all the Sketchbook gameplay mechanics.
-Check out the [Sketch](https://github.com/swift502/Sketch) template project to learn about using Sketchbook.
+Check out the [Sketch](https://github.com/swift502/Sketch) template project to learn about using Sketchbook in this way.

 ## Contributing